bpype/blender-studio-pipeline/docs/addons/cloudrig/workflow-enhancements.md

 <img src="/media/addons/cloudrig/pie_bone_specials.png">
 - **Toggle Armature X-Mirror**: Whether armature editing operations affect both sides.
 - **Toggle Pose X-Mirror**: Whether transforming bones affects both sides.
 - **Delete**: Deletes the selected bones.
 Even in Pose Mode.
+Also deletes drivers of the deleted bones.
 The button indicates when Armature X-Mirror is on, to avoid accidental deletions.
 - **Symmetrize**: Blender's Symmetrize operator with some changes: It's made available in Pose Mode, it also symmetrizes Actions when there are Action Constraints present, and it also tries to symmetrize drivers.

 ## Bone Parenting Pie (P)